census-instrumentation/opencensus-website/content/service/exporters/aws_xray/_index.md

 ### Introduction
-The OpenCensus Collector allows one to export traces to AWS X-Ray
+The OpenCensus Service allows one to export traces to AWS X-Ray

 ### Configuration

-In the Collector's YAML configuration file, under section "exporters" and sub-section "aws-xray" configure fields:
+In the Service's YAML configuration file, under section "exporters" and sub-section "aws-xray" configure fields:

 #### Format